+Between 2012-2014, Dr. Currie served as the senior minister of both Sunnyside United Methodist Church and University Park United Methodist Church.
 He served as the acting minister of Salem's First Congregational United Church of Christ (February 2011 - June 2011) when a medical crisis forced that congregation's pastor to step down.
-Rev. Currie also worked as a short-term consultant to Multmomah County on faith-based initiatives (2010) and as the long-term interim minister at Parkrose Community United Church of Christ (2006-2009) in NE Portland.
+Dr. Currie also worked as a short-term consultant to Multmomah County on faith-based initiatives (2010) and as the long-term interim minister at Parkrose Community United Church of Christ (2006-2009) in NE Portland.
 During his three year tenure at Parkrose Community UCC the church engaged in a strategic planning process, voted to become “Open and Affirming” towards gays and lesbians, expanded theological educational programs for adults, launched a new joint youth program with another congregation, and decided to sell their property and relocate with a new focus on mission and outreach to the community.

 He has appeared on ABC's World News Tonight and been mentioned or quoted in The New York Times, The La Times, The Washington Post, Newsweek, NPR, and is seen, heard or quoted frequently in local media.

-Rev. Currie earned a Master of Divinity degree at UCC-related Eden Theological Seminary in St. Louis, MO.
+Dr. Currie earned a Master of Divinity degree at UCC-related Eden Theological Seminary in St. Louis, MO.
 (2006) and has taken additional graduate level courses in homiletics at Aquinas Institute of Theology in St. Louis, MO., and undergraduate classes in political science at Pacific University in Forest Grove, Oregon.
-In 2011, Rev. Currie began work towards a Doctor of Ministry degree at Chicago Theological Seminary.
+In 2015, Dr. Currie earned his Doctor of Ministry degree at Chicago Theological Seminary.